 The Art of Eating Insects

 Insects are an up-and-coming trend in the food world.
 Some chefs consider them a superfood.
-Crickets and mealworms are the most popular.
-They may be served whole or made into a flour that goes into foods such as protein bars or cookies.
+Crickets and mealworms are the most popular species to make it to the plate.
+Often, they are ground into a flour that can be made into various products.

-Jaelin: “Insects have a similar protein content to that of soybeans, having a good amount of essential amino acids for human consumption.
-What is probably more beneficial is the far smaller ecological footprint they leave on the earth as compared to animal agriculture.”
+We asked about the nutrients and health benefits of eating insects.
+“Insects have a similar protein content to that of soybeans, having a good amount of essential amino acids for human consumption,” she said.

-Jaelin: “The easiest way to try insects is to have them covered in a more robust flavor, such as insects dipped in chocolate or honey mustard crickets, as the extra seasonings will make them more palatable.
-If the concept of eating insects still feels too strange, try not to think about what you are actually tasting and think of it as a food you normally like eating with similar taste and texture.”
+“The easiest way to try insects is to have them covered in a more robust flavor, such as insects dipped in chocolate or honey mustard crickets, as the extra seasonings will make them more palatable.
+If the concept of eating insects still feels too strange, try not to think about what you are actually tasting and think of it as a food you normally like eating with similar taste and texture,” she said.

-Insects are an alternative source of protein that holds the potential to be a sustainable food source.
+Insects are an alternative source of protein that is growing more accepted and holds the potential to be a sustainable food source.